-Staff received and kept up to date with training in the Mental Capacity Act and had a good understanding of at least the five principles.
+Staff received and kept up-to-date with training in the Mental Capacity Act and had a good understanding of at least the five principles.
 Compliance rates at the time of the inspection was 90%.

 There was a clear policy on the Mental Capacity Act, which staff could describe and knew how to access.

-Staff knew where to get accurate advice on the Mental Capacity Act, this was via the local mental health trust.
+Staff knew where to get accurate advice on Mental Capacity Act.

-Staff gave people all possible support to make specific decisions for themselves before deciding a person did not have the capacity to do so.
+Staff gave patients all possible support to make specific decisions for themselves before deciding a patient did not have the capacity to do so.
 Staff assessed capacity to consent clearly each time a person needed to make an important decision.
 This was then recorded in the electronic record.